Deltares/hydromt/docs/user_guide/model_update.rst

 From Python
 -----------

-All HydroMT models have a :py:func:`~hydromt.Model.update` method which can be used when updating models from Python.
+All HydroMT models have an :py:func:`~hydromt.Model.update` method which can be used when updating models from Python.
 The data catalog yaml files and logging have to be set when initializing the model.
 The configuration file can be parsed using :py:func:`~hydromt.config.configread` and passed to the build method using the ``opt`` argument.

 **Example usage**

-To update a Wflow model based on methods in a .ini file, as also shown in the first CLI example above, the following Python code is required.
+To update a Wflow model based on methods in an .ini file, as also shown in the first CLI example above, the following Python code is required.
 Note that compared to building a model, the model should be initialized in read (if you save the output to a new root) or append (if you update the model data in place) mode.